lemonyte/_/README.md

 `_` is a port of [`_`](https://github.com/mame/_) from Ruby to Python.
 Please check out the original creator [mame](https://github.com/mame).

-Big thanks to [shailist](https://github.com/shailist) for [this](https://shailist.github.io/posts/python-source-preprocessor-custom-encoding/) awesome post on custom encodings.
+Big thanks to [shailist](https://github.com/shailist) for [this](https://shailist.github.io/posts/python-source-preprocessor-custom-encoding/) awesome post about custom encodings.

 ## License